-- Connect the instrument to the PC by Wi-Fi (PEL104), Bluetooth, USB, or Ethernet or 3G-UMTS/GPRS (PEL104). - Assign a name to the instrument, choose the brightness and contrast of the display unit, disable or enable the Selection key of the instrument, set the date and time, format the SD card, etc. - Configure communication between the instrument and the PC. - Configure the measurement: choose the distribution network, the transformation ratio, the frequency, the transformation ratios of the current sensors. - Configure the records: choose their names, their duration, their starting and ending dates, the aggregation period, whether or not "1s" values and harmonics are recorded. - Manage energy meters, the operating time of the instrument, the time voltages are present on the measurement inputs, the time currents are present on the measurement inputs, etc. - Connect L452 Data Loggers to the PEL104. - Manage alarms on the measurements of the PEL104 or of the L452 Data Loggers connected. - Manage the sending of periodic reports by email (PEL104).
+- Connect the instrument to the PC by Wi-Fi, USB, or Ethernet. - Assign a name to the instrument, choose the brightness and contrast of the display unit, disable or enable the Selection key of the instrument, set the date and time, format the SD card, etc. - Configure communication between the instrument and the PC. - Configure the measurement: choose the distribution network, the transformation ratio, the frequency, the transformation ratios of the current sensors. - Configure the records: choose their names, their duration, their starting and ending dates, the aggregation period, whether or not "1s" values and harmonics are recorded. - Manage energy meters, the operating time of the instrument, the time voltages are present on the measurement inputs, the time currents are present on the measurement inputs, etc. - Manage the sending of periodic reports by email.